voxel51/fiftyone/docs/source/faq/index.rst

 --------------------------------------------------

-If you are a Windows user launching the :ref:`FiftyOne App <fiftyone-app>` from a script, you must use the pattern below to avoid `multiprocessing issues <https://stackoverflow.com/q/20360686>`_, since the App is served via a separate process:
+If you are a Windows user launching the :ref:`FiftyOne App <fiftyone-app>` from a script, you should use the pattern below to avoid `multiprocessing issues <https://stackoverflow.com/q/20360686>`_, since the App is served via a separate process: